kkemple/scienceandmathematics.com/src/content/posts/what-if-spacetime-isnt-so-continuous.md

 f_P = \frac{1}{t_P} \approx 1.855 \times 10^{43} \text{ Hz},
 $$

-emerging from three fundamental constants that cannot be derived from anything more basic.
+emerging from three fundamental constants.
 The speed of light $c$ determines maximum information propagation, $\hbar$ sets the minimum action quantum, and $G$ measures gravitational coupling strength.
 Together they define the scale where quantum mechanics and gravity merge—where the computational substrate of reality operates.

 If you could slow down time by a factor of $10^{43}$, each Planck time interval would stretch to one second.
 We'd witness reality updating in discrete steps with quantum states transitioning, fields reconfiguring, particles jumping from one location to the next.
 The smooth flow of time becomes an illusion of aggregation, like watching a movie and forgetting it consists of individual frames.